 Garden Court Chambers welcomes you to a series of webinars on protest rights brought to you by protest law barristers from our crime and civil liberties teams.

 |Areas of Law:||Protest Rights, Criminal Defence, Civil Liberties and Human Rights|

 Large corporations and local government are increasingly turning towards injunctions to restrict the right to demonstrate.
-This talk will look at means to defend injunctions, challenge the torts frequently used and protect freedom of expression, as well as defending contempt of court proceedings for those alleged to have breached court orders.
-It will look at the recent Court of Appeal decisions in Boyd v INEOS, Lawrie v Cuadrilla Bowland and Canada Goose v Persons Unknown.
+This webinar looked at means to defend injunctions, challenge the torts frequently used and protect freedom of expression, as well as defending contempt of court proceedings for those alleged to have breached court orders.
+It looked at the recent Court of Appeal decisions in Boyd v INEOS, Lawrie v Cuadrilla Bowland and Canada Goose v Persons Unknown.

-It is part of a series of webinars on protest law.
+It was part of a series of webinars on protest law.
 See here.

 Owen Greenhall, Barrister, Garden Court Chambers (Call: 2010)(Chair)

 Stephanie Harrison QC, Barrister & Joint Head of Chambers, Garden Court Chambers (Call: 1991)(Silk: 2013)

 Stephen Simblet QC, Barrister, Garden Court Chambers (Call: 1991)(Silk: 2020)

 Tim Baldwin, Barrister, Garden Court Chambers (Call: 2001)

 Protest, Pandemic and Proportionality (held on 16 June 2020)